CSESS/constitution/README.md

 ## 9. Transparency of the Society
 ### 9.1.
 Executive Committee Meeting
-When at least 50% of the executive committee members gather, including the President and/or Internal Vice-President together with an agenda, the gathering shall be called an Executive Committee Meeting.
+When at least 50% of the Executive Committee members gather, including the President and/or Internal Vice-President together with an agenda, the gathering shall be called an Executive Committee Meeting.
 ### 9.2.
 Minutes
-Request for minutes from an executive committee meeting must be submitted in writing, to the internal secretary.
+Request for minutes from an Executive Committee meeting must be submitted in writing, to the internal secretary.
 The minutes must be produced within one week of receipt of the written request and posted on School of Engineering notice areas.

 ## 10. Constitutions
 ### 10.1.
 Amendment
 Any amendment of the Constitutions shall be made in the Annual General Meeting or Extraordinary General Meeting only, and by receiving a simple majority on agreement.
 ### 10.2.
 Interpretation
 The Executive Committee shall have the right to interpret the Constitutions.
 ### 10.3.
-Notice
+Notice of Amendment
 Notice of any amendment of the Constitutions shall be posted within 7 clear days.

 ## 11. Dissolution of the Society